MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/testing.md

 Roughly, these strategies are distinguished by a time–space tradeoff.
 Iterating through each input state takes additional time, while using entanglement as a reference requires storing additional qubits.
-In cases where an operation implements a reversible classical operation, such that we are only interested in its behavior on computational basis states, <xref:microsoft.quantum.canon.assertoperationsequalinplacecompbasis> tests equality on this restricted set of inputs.
+In cases where an operation implements a reversible classical operation, such that we are only interested in its behavior on computational basis states, <xref:microsoft.quantum.extensions.testing.assertoperationsequalinplacecompbasis> tests equality on this restricted set of inputs.

 > [!TIP]
 > The iteration over input states is handled by the enumeration operations <xref:microsoft.quantum.canon.iteratethroughcartesianproduct> and <xref:microsoft.quantum.canon.iteratethroughcartesianpower>.